-- 3.1.
-The school's Designated Safeguarding Lead (DSL) with overall designated responsibility for safeguarding is Julieann Exley, Headteacher.
-We have a deputy designated safeguarding lead(s), Lisa Doda (Assistant Headteacher), Helen Skertchley (SENCO and Assistant Headteacher, Melissa Fennell (Wrap Around Care Manager) to ensure there is always appropriate cover for this role.
-The responsibilities of all Designated Safeguarding Leads are described in detail in Appendix A. - 3.2.
+3.1.
+The school's Designated Safeguarding Lead (DSL) has overall designated responsibility for safeguarding and ensures there is always appropriate cover for this role.
+The responsibilities

+- of all Designated Safeguarding Leads are described in detail in Appendix A. - 3.2.
 The governing body and proprietors are collectively responsible for ensuring that safeguarding arrangements are fully embedded within the school's ethos and reflected in the school's day-to-day practice. - 3.3.
 All staff members, governors, volunteers and external providers know how to recognise signs and symptoms of abuse, how to respond to pupils who disclose abuse and what to do if they are concerned about a child. - 3.4.
 Our school acknowledges the need to treat everyone equally, with fairness, dignity and respect.
-Any discriminatory behaviours are challenged, and children are supported to understand how to treat others with respect.
+Any discriminatory behaviours are challenged and children are supported to understand how to treat others with respect.
 We also have a statutory duty to report and record any of the above incidents. - 3.5.
-Our school and governing body takes all reasonable action to limit children's exposure to the risks from the school's or college's IT system and ensure our school has appropriate filters and monitoring systems in place and regularly review their effectiveness.
+The school and governing body takes all reasonable action to limit children's exposure to the risks from the school's IT system and ensure the school has appropriate filters and monitoring systems in place and regularly review their effectiveness in line with national expectations.